stuartj073/music-box/README.md

 - Direct messaging feature.
 Which allows user's to contact eachother regarding blog posts or products.
 - Shop coupons.
 Eventually, I would like to incorporate a shop 'coupons' feature that rewards active members and those that are making quite a lot of purchase orders.
 With the project only in its inception I would prefer to leave this feature to a later time.
+- I'd like for user's that are not signed up to be able to add items to their basket as well as paying for them in the checkout view.
+This will be explored over the coming weeks.

 ### Structure